union-imgcross icon

 Mandatory registration of employees with the Social Security Administration

-• Employers must have their employees registered with Social Security for benefits such as disabilities, medical care, and retirement.
+• Employers must have their employees registered with Social Security for disability benefits, medical care, and retirement.

 • Employers located outside San Jose can register with a local branch.